go-chef/chef/README.md

 ```

 ## Chef API Error Status
-To get tthhe error status and error message returned from calls to the Chef API Server
+To get the error status and error message returned from calls to the Chef API Server
-you cane use ChefError to unwind the ErrorResponse and access the original http error.
+you can use ChefError to unwind the ErrorResponse and access the original http error.
 These methods are available to get specific information from the the error.

-Error() returns a formatted error message with the URL and status code.
+* Error() returns a formatted error message with the URL and status code.
-StatusCode() returns the original return status code.
+* StatusCode() returns the original return status code.
-StatusMsg() returns the error message extracted from the error message body.
+* StatusMsg() returns the error message extracted from the error message body.
-StatusText() returns the returned error message body, usually JSON.
+* StatusText() returns the returned error message body, usually JSON.
-StatusMethod() returns the name of the method used for the request.
+* StatusMethod() returns the name of the method used for the request.
-StatusURL() returns the URL object used for the request.
+* StatusURL() returns the URL object used for the request.

 ## CONTRIBUTING